top of page

 March 22

 It was a big day.
-After spending a stressful 90 minutes online, we were able to schedule our first vaccine appointment for March 31st.
-One down...one to go!
+After spending a stressful 90 minutes online, we successfully booked our first vaccine appointment for March 31st.
+One done...one more to go!

 April

-If April showers bring May flowers, what do you do after it snows 3 inches on April 16th bring?
-Tulips for inside the house.
+If April showers bring May flowers, then what happens after it snows 3 inches on April 16th?
+Tulips inside the house.

 April 28

-Sears is closed but the New Hampshire used the site to dispense vaccine.
+Sears is closed but the New Hampshire repurposed the store to dispense vaccines.
 Happy days walking into the mall for Pfizer #2.
-Now the 2-week wait before full vaccine efficacy is acheived
+Now begins the 2-week wait until full vaccine efficacy is reached.

 May 20